SirRuBick/nvim/README.md

 - [ ] Can you random between sub-colorschemes like nordfox?
 - [ ] perhaps I don't need so much keymap for persisted
 - [ ] update doc
+## Notes
+- lsp-signature can be disabled, noice has features to cover it

 ### Plugins to explore
 | Section  | Plugins | Notes |